Biography of Galileo Galilei

 Galileo's family was informed that their son was in danger of flunking

-full-time in mathematics by the mathematician of the Tuscan court.
+in mathematics by the mathematician of the Tuscan court.
+Galileo's

-Galileo's father was hardly overjoyed about this turn of events,
+father was hardly overjoyed about this turn of events, since a mathematician's

-complete his college education.
-However, Galileo soon left the University
+education.
+However, Galileo soon left the University of Pisa without

 Galileo Galilei - Mathematics